-The GED® test examines basic knowledge at a level that high school students must command upon graduation.
+The GED® Test is a four-subtest high school equivalency (HSE) exam that measures basic knowledge at a level that high school students must command upon graduation.
 The GED includes four subtests on these subject areas: Language Arts (Writing and Reading), Mathematics, Science, and Social Studies.
 An occasional test taker may be able to pass four GED tests (that can be taken separately within two years) without any special preparation, but most applicants will need a lot of preparation.
 You can follow prep classes in your area or study online to become ready to take the GED test.

 Since January 2014, there are additionally two alternative exams available in some states, the HiSET and TASC.
 All across the nation, you can find numerous locations where proper preparation is offered.
 The new GED test allows you to take one of the four sub-tests at the time when you feel properly prepared, and you only need to pay for that section that you take!
 You have two years to complete all four tests.
 This does not apply to HiSET and TASC.